 Don’t be confused when it comes to gumbo and jambalaya.
 Although both are popular Lousiana dishes, they are not the same thing.

-The cooking method for jambalaya creates a naturally thicker stew and eliminates the need for any additional thickeners.
+The cooking method for jambalaya creates a naturally thicker stew and eliminates the need for additional thickeners.

 Seafood Gumbo Ingredients